whosonfirst/go-whosonfirst-sqlite-features/README.md

 ```
 ./bin/wof-sqlite-index-features -h
-Usage of ./bin/wof-sqlite-index:
+Usage of ./bin/wof-sqlite-index-features:
   -all
-    	Index all tables (except geometries which you need to specify explicitly)
+    	Index all tables (except the 'search' and 'geometries' tables which you need to specify explicitly)
   -ancestors
     	Index the 'ancestors' tables
   -concordances
     	Index the 'concordances' tables
+  -driver string
+    	 (default "sqlite3")
   -dsn string
     	 (default ":memory:")
-  -driver string
-    	 (default "sqlite3")
   -geojson
     	Index the 'geojson' table
   -geometries
     	Index the 'geometries' table (requires that libspatialite already be installed)
+  -liberal
+    	Do not trigger errors for records that can not be processed, for whatever reason
   -live-hard-die-fast
     	Enable various performance-related pragmas at the expense of possible (unlikely) database corruption
   -mode string
     	The mode to use importing data.
-Valid modes are: directory,feature,feature-collection,files,geojson-ls,meta,path,repo. (default "files")
+Valid modes are: directory,feature,feature-collection,files,geojson-ls,meta,path,repo,sqlite. (default "files")
   -names
     	Index the 'names' table
   -processes int
     	The number of concurrent processes to index data with (default 16)
+  -search
+    	Index the 'search' table (using SQLite FTS4 full-text indexer)
   -spr
     	Index the 'spr' table
   -timings